 To operate, it has to be connected to the cigarette lighter outlet of your vehicle.
 Nevertheless, the pump can also draw power from a 12V battery pack.

 The Sevylor electric pump has H3 connectors, but has adapter inclusions that are compatible with Double Lock, Mini Double Lock, Boston, and Pinch valves.
 This makes it compatible with most inflatable watercrafts.

-Another convenient feature it is equipped with is the option to input values of PSI, KPA, or mbar on the LCD pressure gauge.
+Another convenient feature it is equipped with is the option to input values of PSI, KPA, or bar on the LCD pressure gauge.

-It also has an automatic shutoff feature that enables the machine to shut down upon reaching desire pressure level.
+It also has an automatic shutoff feature that enables the machine to shut down upon reaching the desired pressure level.

 Seamax Double Stage Electric Air Pump

 The Seamax Double Stage Electric Air Pump is considered to be one of the most reliable electric pumps on the current market.